 Up to four units of TMS credit for TMS students are available:

 - Two Units for the spring semester Geography of Israel Class (BI652- optional—taught at TMS; tuition paid at normal time)

 - Two Units for the Summer School Field Studies in Israel course (BI653- optional—part of TMS Israel trip; tuition is part of the trip costs)

 For students who take either or both courses for credit**, TMS will deposit scholarship funds in the student’s account matching the credit hours of courses they take: about $700.00 for one course and about $1400.00 for both courses.
-That scholarship will be applied to your student account sometime at the beginning of the fall semester, after we return from the trip.
+That scholarship will be applied to your student account sometime at the beginning of the fall semester 2017, after we return from the trip.
 This is equivalent to receiving a scholarship for the trip of that amount, just applied to your account after the trip.